-Queen’s Award for Enterprise 2014: SecurEnvoy wins an award for international tradeSecurEnvoy 22/04/2014 Archive
+Queen’s Award for Enterprise 2014: SecurEnvoy wins an award for international tradeSecurEnvoy 22/04/2014 Industry News

 The IT company SecurEnvoy has been announced as one of the winners of the 2014 Queen’s Award for Enterprise.
 It is the most significant and most prestigious business award across the commonwealth and rest of the world and this year it will be presented on 21 April, Queen Elizabeth II’s birthday.
 SecurEnvoy will receive the award, in the “International Trade” category, for its invention of tokenless two-factor authentication.
 The success of SecurEnvoy is attested by the London-based company’s world-wide sales network, which now covers every continent.
 Queen Elizabeth herself will present the award to the company’s founders, Steve Watts and Andy Kemshall.